dotlink-ops/nextjs/components/UNDER_THE_HOOD_CONTENT.md

 Every morning at 5:00 AM PT:

 1. **GitHub Actions wakes up the runner**
-   A scheduled workflow in `.github/workflows/daily-run.yml` checks out the Avidelta / Ariadne repo and spins up a clean Python environment.
+   A scheduled workflow in `.github/workflows/daily-run.yml` checks out the nexus-core / Ariadne repo and spins up a clean Python environment.

 2. **Python + AI process your inputs**
    A production script (`daily_v2.py`) ingests notes and operational data, then uses OpenAI to structure: